elParaguayo/LMSTools/doc/artwork.rst

 ..
 NOTE::

-    There is limited documentation for this class as it is expected that the \
+    It is anticipated that the artwork information will be retrieved via the \
-    functionality will be added to the LMSPlayer class.
+    :class:`LMSPlayer <LMSTools.player.LMSPlayer>` object.

 .. automodule:: LMSTools.artworkresolver
    :members: